AD4Noobs/site/content/how_to_use_active_directory/add_pc_to_domain/_index.md

 | 10.11.12.100 | 255.255.255.0 | 10.11.12.1 | 10.11.12.10 |

 {{% notice note %}}
 These settings depend on how you setup the Virtual Network properly according to this guide.
-To verify what your current network settings; Click on start and search for CMD.
+To verify what your current network settings; Click on start and search for CMD and press enter.
 Then type `ipconfig` and press enter.
 {{% /notice %}}

 ![](network_settings.gif)

+### Test network settings

 After changing the settings, we can verify if everything is setup correctly by sending a ping to `dc01.ad.tfljpp.test`.
 Click on start and search for CMD.
 Then type `ping dc01.ad.tfljpp.test` and press enter.
 It should then ping and reply 4 times.

 ![](test_network_settings.gif)

+### Add the PC to the Domain

 Now that we have a static IP and setup our DNS correctly we can add this machine to the domain.